 So what went wrong?

 The easy answer is her relationship with fellow Czech player, Radek Stepanek.
 The two began dating sometime during 2007, just before Vaidisova’s ranking began to fall.
 She quickly became a fixture in the crowd than on the courts, and her eventual retirement in 2010 came a few short shy of the couple’s wedding in July of 2010.
-The couple’s divorce in the summer of 2013 was quickly followed by rumors – and the eventual announcement – of her intention to return.
+The couple’s divorce in the summer of 2013 was a storm of legal activity, it has made it into the resource for Divorce in AZ archives and was quickly followed by rumors – and the eventual announcement – of her intention to return.

 The storyline fits neatly, but we can only know so much about the private lives of strangers.